Jonathan-Hickey/Checkout.Interview/ReadMe.txt

     - API client (will allow you to easly call API)
     - Encryption (PAN will be be one way hashed)
     - Data storage (In memory)
-    - Swagger for easy testing
+    ~- Swagger for easy testing~
+        -I have set up intergation tests so might not need this.
+Down side will be no auto generation of documentation.
+Maybe revisit once everything else is done

 I will also hard code some values in a class called SecretKeyService which in real life would be calling a key store so that we never be storing any sensitive passwords or other data on disk.